sajid-mulytic/mulytic_homework/task_4/task-4.md

 ## Task - 1

-The directory task_1 contain a bash file named as `task-1.sh` which automates the installation of **Docker** and pull the images of the `Elasticsearch` and `Kibana` of version `7.10.0`.
+The directory task_1 contain a bash file named as `task-1.sh` which automates the installation of **Docker** and pull the images of the **Elasticsearch** and **Kibana** of version `7.10.0`.
 You can change the version by editing the bash script.

 ### How to execute?

 To run the bash script follow these steps
-- open the terminal
+- Open the terminal
-- type the file path and press enter.
+- Type the file path and press enter.

-    $./task-1.sh
+In terminal

+    path/task-1.sh

 It will ask for system password.

 If it gives permission realted error try the following command to provide executable permissions to the file.

-    $chmod +x filename
+    chmod +x path/filename

-    $chmod +x ./task-1.sh
+    chmod +x ./task-1.sh

 ### What it does?

 The bash script will first check whether the docker already installed or not.
 If already installed it will completely remove the installed docker and installed a fresh lates version of docker.
 If not installed then it will installed **docker** in the system.
 After installation of **Docker** it will pull the image of the **Elasticsearch** and **Kibana** version `7.10.0`.

-To change the version of the **Elasticsearch** and **Kibana** change these two lines
+To change the version of the **Elasticsearch** and **Kibana** change on the end of these two lines: `7.10.0` with your version.

     sudo docker pull docker.elastic.co/elasticsearch/elasticsearch:7.10.0
     sudo docker pull docker.elastic.co/kibana/kibana:7.10.0